 Many cases of suspected tattoo ink poisoning turn out to be an allergic reaction or infection, rather than poisoning.
 But poisoning can certainly occur, so again, consult your doctor is you think this is the case.
 In cases where poisoning is suspected, it will normally be treated with a course of antibiotics.

 How to Avoid Tattoo Ink Poisoning?

+In general, tattoos are relatively safe.
 With all the potentially toxic ingredients, you would think the chance of tattoo ink poisoning was very high.
 But it’s easy to avoid if you do your homework.

 Some tattoo artists now mix their own inks, with individually selected pigments.
 They should be able to tell you exactly what-what their products contain.

 Although we have stressed the importance of treating suspected tattoo ink poisoning, don’t let it put you off getting a tattoo.
 Tattoo ink poisoning is quite uncommon and most times can be treated with antibiotics.
 Greater control or regulation of tattoo inks could make it even rarer.